Updated on July 30, 2022

 After the 1960s

-As I’ve written before, “Scooby-Doo” ran in various incarnations through the late 80s, and has had various revivals since the late 90s.
+“Scooby-Doo” ran in various incarnations through the late 80s, and has had multiple revivals since the late 90s.
 At this point, Scooby’s one of the most famous American cartoon characters, and has eclipsed the rest of the Hanna-Barbera cast.

 Similarly, children’s TV animation since the late 1960s shifted to mainly starring teenagers or (especially since the 80s) grade-schoolers.
 Today, it’s rare to find a children’s TV cartoon that stars adults who aren’t superheroes.